Cold, Flu or Allergies? Know Your Stuff(y) Nose

 Do you have a cold, what about the flu, or is it allergies?
 With similar upper respiratory symptoms including stuffy nose, sore throat and cough, knowing how to differentiate can help you get better, faster.

 The common cold usually lasts about a week and presents more moderate symptoms than the flu, but a cold can still be debilitating.
-Symptoms associated with a cold are typically mild and follow a daily schedule:
+Symptoms associated with a cold typically follow a daily schedule:

 - 1 – 2 Days: Fatigue, sneezing, sore throat

 - 3 – 5 Days: Nasal symptoms and cough